To earn the PhD, students must complete the following course units (CUs) in addition to satisfying several non-credit milestones.

 Concentration courses (5 CUs):

 Concentration courses are intended to support the dissertation.
-These courses may be in a particular content areas (e.g. genetics, health disparities) that are related to the planned dissertation, or methods courses teaching specific approaches (e.g. clinical trial design).
-Courses may be taken in nursing or a different discipline at the University.
+These courses may be in particular content areas (e.g. genetics, health disparities) that are related to the planned dissertation or methods courses teaching specific approaches (e.g. clinical trial design).
+One of the five concentration courses must be focused on healthy equity/and or social justice (list of approved courses).
+Courses may be taken in nursing or a different discipline at the University of Pennsylvania.
 The student should discuss possible content and methods courses with their advisors and search for courses that support the dissertation topic.
+Students should consult with their faculty advisor(s) to choose the appropriate statistics sequence based on prior experience and the type of dissertation.

-Students are required to complete a minimum of five (5 CU) concentration courses, and will work directly with their faculty advisors to determine whether additional courses are needed to complete the dissertation.
+Students are required to complete a minimum of five (5 CU) concentration courses.

 Students must complete the Qualifying Examination.
 Typically a full-time student will defend the Qualifying Exam in the fall semester of the second year.